poulpor/openGBW/README.md

-EDIT: modified the code for SH1106 display, instead of SSD1306.
+EDIT: modified the code for SH1106 display 128x64, instead of SSD1306.

 # OpenGBW